Search the VMware Knowledge Base (KB)

 Not Respondingin the vCenter Server inventory.

-- Virtual machines utilizing the LUNs in APD may become unresponsive.
+- Virtual machines using the LUNs in APD may become unresponsive.

 - Connecting to the ESXi/ESX host using the vSphere Client, vCLI, or PowerCLI fails.

-- Adding a host to vCenter Server fails with error:
+- Adding a host to vCenter Server fails with this error: